Niravanaa/ArduinoCart/README.md

 # Autonomous Arduino Cart
-This repository contains the code for an autonomous line following robot.
+This repository contains the code for an autonomous obstacle-course robot.
 The robot is equipped with a color sensor to detect the color of the tape, an ultrasonic sensor to detect walls and obstacles, and a servo motor to control the movement of the robot.

 ## Table of Contents
 * [Installation](#installation)